kean/Nuke/README.md

 #### Custom Target

-Another way to use Nuke with custom target is to implement `Target` protocol:
+Another way to use Nuke with custom targets is to implement `Target` protocol:

 ```swift
 extension UIButton: Nuke.Target {